-- A.0.1.1 The competition is for teams: pilot / navigator (Competitor) in single piston-engine class C aero planes, with a minimum 2 hours endurance and with a minimum empty (dry) weight of 175kg.
+- A.0.1.1 The competition is for teams: Pilot / Navigator (Crew) in single piston-engine class C aero planes, with a minimum 2 hours endurance and with a minimum empty (dry) weight of 175kg.
 Each competing pilot-in-command should have a valid pilot license for the competition aircraft and both competitors a valid FAI Sporting License.
 Each competing aircraft must possess a Certificate of airworthiness or Permit to fly that does not exclude competition flight.
 Each aircraft must be operated according to its Airworthiness Certificate. - A.0.1.2 Each participating country is allowed to send as much competitors Teams as they like and in addition a team manager, engineers and observers.
 Each participating country is invited to send current qualified international judges for the landing test.
-The competition director might define the total number of competitors (e.g. based on airfield capacity or possible other limitations) in the local rules with the recommendation that the number of competitors do not exceed one hundred and sixty (160). - A.0.1.3 The competition will consist of the following two groups of tests: - NAVIGATION TEST - LANDING TEST - A.0.1.4 The competition will consist of: Air Navigation Race (ANR) tests (typically including qualification round(s), 1/8 final, 1⁄2 final, final), and two landing tests.

-The competition management defines a suitable process (from qualification rounds to final) for the ANR tests, [depending on the number of competitors and possible other limitations].
+The competition director might define the total number of competitors (e.g. based on airfield capacity or possible other limitations) in the local rules with the recommendation that the number of competitors do not exceed one hundred and sixty (160). - A.0.1.3 The competition will consist of the following two groups of tests: - NAVIGATION TEST - LANDING TEST - A.0.1.4 The competition will consist of: Air Navigation Race (ANR) tests (typically including qualification round(s), 1/8 final, 1⁄2 final, final), and landing tests. - A.0.1.5 Planned are normally 4 starting gates.
+The competition management will define the number of starting gates.
+In case of more than one gate all the ANR parcours (tracks) must be flown by each crew. - A.0.1.6 The competition management defines a suitable process (from qualification round to final) for the ANR tests and landings, (depending on the number of competitors and possible other limitations, e.g., geographical region).
+The qualification process and how the landings are carried out must be declared in the local rules (C.13).